TY - JOUR

 AU - Mann, Sabine

-PY - 2023/2
+PY - 2023/4

-Y1 - 2023/2
+Y1 - 2023/4

 N2 - There is currently a shortage of production animal veterinarians worldwide.
-Access to adequate continuing education (CE) increases retention of healthcare workers in rural areas.
+Access to adequate continuing education (CE) increases retention of health-care workers in rural areas.
 However, little information is available about the preferences of bovine veterinarians in their first years after graduation.
 Our objective was to design a readily available CE program tailored for recent veterinary graduates working in bovine medicine.
-For this, we conducted a cross-sectional survey to identify early-career bovine veterinarian needs and their preferences to access CE conducted while practicing full-time.
+For this, we conducted a cross-sectional survey to identify early-career bovine veterinarian needs and their preferences to access CE conducted while practicing full time.
 Subsequently, we conducted a second survey to triangulate their responses with the opinions of experienced veterinarians, where the experienced veterinarians ranked the relevance of the CE topics that resulted from the early-career veterinarian survey.
 We received a total of 132 valid responses from US veterinarians in their first 5 years after graduation, and 32 responses associated with bovine veterinarians with 10 or more years of experience.
-Our results showed that a combination of distance education and workshops to practice hands-on skills was the most preferred method for accessing CE among early-career veterinarians.
-Furthermore, recent graduates were willing to commit to 1-2 h/wk to distance education.
+Our results showed that a combination of distance education and workshops to practice hands-on skills was the preferred method for accessing CE among early-career veterinarians.
+Furthermore, recent graduates were willing to commit 1 to 2 h/wk to distance education.
 From the list of 20 topics identified by early-career veterinarians, the experienced veterinarians ranked “calf/heifer management” and “immunology and vaccinology” as the most relevant ones for practice.
-With the information gathered from these surveys, we designed, implemented, and piloted a 180 h CE program on bovine health management that is delivered over 2 yr through asynchronous distance education and annual hands-on workshops.
+With the information gathered from these surveys, we designed, implemented, and piloted a 180-h CE program on bovine health management that is delivered over 2 yr through asynchronous distance education and annual hands-on workshops.
 Participant feedback has been very positive.
 Overall, the survey results will serve to develop CE programs targeted to bovine veterinarians in their first years of practice.
-Future research is needed to evaluate this program's success in retaining the bovine veterinary workforce within the US, particularly in rural underserved areas.
+Future research is needed to evaluate this program's success in retaining the bovine veterinary workforce within the United States, particularly in rural underserved areas.

 AB - There is currently a shortage of production animal veterinarians worldwide.
-Access to adequate continuing education (CE) increases retention of healthcare workers in rural areas.
+Access to adequate continuing education (CE) increases retention of health-care workers in rural areas.
 However, little information is available about the preferences of bovine veterinarians in their first years after graduation.
 Our objective was to design a readily available CE program tailored for recent veterinary graduates working in bovine medicine.
-For this, we conducted a cross-sectional survey to identify early-career bovine veterinarian needs and their preferences to access CE conducted while practicing full-time.
+For this, we conducted a cross-sectional survey to identify early-career bovine veterinarian needs and their preferences to access CE conducted while practicing full time.
 Subsequently, we conducted a second survey to triangulate their responses with the opinions of experienced veterinarians, where the experienced veterinarians ranked the relevance of the CE topics that resulted from the early-career veterinarian survey.
 We received a total of 132 valid responses from US veterinarians in their first 5 years after graduation, and 32 responses associated with bovine veterinarians with 10 or more years of experience.
-Our results showed that a combination of distance education and workshops to practice hands-on skills was the most preferred method for accessing CE among early-career veterinarians.
-Furthermore, recent graduates were willing to commit to 1-2 h/wk to distance education.
+Our results showed that a combination of distance education and workshops to practice hands-on skills was the preferred method for accessing CE among early-career veterinarians.
+Furthermore, recent graduates were willing to commit 1 to 2 h/wk to distance education.
 From the list of 20 topics identified by early-career veterinarians, the experienced veterinarians ranked “calf/heifer management” and “immunology and vaccinology” as the most relevant ones for practice.
-With the information gathered from these surveys, we designed, implemented, and piloted a 180 h CE program on bovine health management that is delivered over 2 yr through asynchronous distance education and annual hands-on workshops.
+With the information gathered from these surveys, we designed, implemented, and piloted a 180-h CE program on bovine health management that is delivered over 2 yr through asynchronous distance education and annual hands-on workshops.
 Participant feedback has been very positive.
 Overall, the survey results will serve to develop CE programs targeted to bovine veterinarians in their first years of practice.
-Future research is needed to evaluate this program's success in retaining the bovine veterinary workforce within the US, particularly in rural underserved areas.
+Future research is needed to evaluate this program's success in retaining the bovine veterinary workforce within the United States, particularly in rural underserved areas.

 U2 - 10.3168/jds.2022-22800